Gana wins Latin America Amateur, earns spot in Masters

 Gana thought he had it won in regulation at the Golf Club of Panama until his 15-foot par putt on the 18th hole caught the right edge of the cup.
 He closed with a 1-over 71 and slipped into a three-man playoff with his best friend, Joaquin Niemann of Chile, and Alvaro Ortiz of Mexico.

 On the second playoff hole, the 433-yard 10th, Gana ripped a drive and had 97 yards to a front pin.
-He eyed the whole way until it settled 3 feet from the cup.
+He eyed it the whole way until it settled 3 feet from the cup.
 He calmly tapped in his birdie putt after Ortiz, who missed his birdie try from some 65 feet away, made par.
 Niemann caught a plugged lie in a bunker and made bogey.

 ''I don't realize what I've done yet,'' the 19-year-old Gana said. ''It's incredible.
 Two days ago I was nobody, and now I can't wait to play the Masters.''